viraj-perera/rest-redis/README.md

 # rest-redis
-A sample project to test restful web services and redis data access.
+A sample project to test restful web services and redis data access with Jedis.